 Co-designer with Oatridge horticultural team leader Ann Burns, Oatridge Suntrap Garden leader John Smith said the most colourful car in Scotland could now be recycled to make an entrance feature at nearby Bo’ness & Kinneil Railway.

-Filed under: Garden Visits, Gardening, Gardening Scotland, Lifelong Learning, Oatridge College, Suntrap Garden, Things to do in Scotland, Visit Scotland gardens | Tags: Ann Burns, Garden Open Days, Garden Visits, Gardening, Gardening Scotland, Oatridge College, perennial, Suntrap Garden
+Filed under: Garden Visits, Gardening, Gardening Scotland, Lifelong Learning, Oatridge College, Suntrap Garden, Things to do in Scotland, Uncategorized, Visit Scotland gardens | Tags: Ann Burns, Garden Open Days, Garden Visits, Gardening, Gardening Scotland, Oatridge College, perennial, Suntrap Garden

 It was a hard day setting up the beatle at the site.

-Filed under: Garden Visits, Gardening, Lifelong Learning, Oatridge College, Suntrap Garden Open Day, Things to do in Scotland, Visit Scotland gardens, nature, walks | Tags: bird, Garden Open Days, Garden Visits, Italian Garden, Oatridge College, Suntrap, Suntrap Open Day Sunday 24 May
+Filed under: Garden Visits, Gardening, Lifelong Learning, nature, Oatridge College, Suntrap Garden Open Day, Things to do in Scotland, Visit Scotland gardens, walks | Tags: bird, Garden Open Days, Garden Visits, Italian Garden, Oatridge College, Suntrap, Suntrap Open Day Sunday 24 May

 What a perfect Summer’s day we had.
 The weather was beautiful, the garden was busy.